AkamQadiri/archinstall/README.md

    source install.sh
    ```

-(Optional) After installation, you can check the installation log located at `/var/log/archinstall` on the `$DEVICE` disk to ensure everything went smoothly.
+(Optional) After installation, you can check the archinstall log located at `/var/log/archinstall.log` on the `$DEVICE` disk to ensure everything went smoothly.

 ## Troubleshooting